m-lab/prometheus-support/README.md

       prometheus.yml: 9754 bytes

 We can now refer to this ConfigMap in the "deployment" configuration later.
-For example, k8s/prometheus.yml declares the prometheus configuration as a volume so that the file `prometheus.yml` appears under `/etc/prometheus`.
+For example, `k8s/mlab-sandbox/prometheus-federation/deployments/prometheus.yml` uses a configmap as a volume so that the config file `config/federation/prometheus.yml` appears under `/etc/prometheus`.

-For example this will look something like (with abbreviated configuration):
+For example, this will look something like (with abbreviated configuration):

     - containers:
       ...